 - If you are using encrypted assertions you can locate the encryption key from the xMatters user interface after the feature has been enabled.
 Give this encryption key to your identity provider.
 For more information about configuring encrypted assertions, see Encrypting Assertions.

-The following diagram identifies the major steps Single Sign On with SAML:
+The following diagram identifies the major steps involved in SSO via SAML:

 The identity provider represents the customer’s location, the service provider represents the xMatters instance, and the browser represents a user’s device.
 The following list corresponds to the numbered steps in the diagram:

-- A user has logged on to the IdP.
+- A user logs on to the IdP.

 - The user requests access to a protected service provider resource.
 The user is not logged on to the service provider site.